Lacking sufficient education or experience?

 You can choose to interview as many (or as few) candidates as you like.
 Once you select who you would like to hire we will discuss their wage, subsidy, and the hours you can offer.
 Alternatively, if you do not find any candidates that meet your needs, that is no problem.

-4. What happens after the 3-month partnership is over?
+4. What happens after the 12-week subsidy period is over?

 “I cannot thank you enough for everything you've done for YOTR participants like me.